 Favorite quote from the author:

-Most people think that any person who reaches the highest level of success in their field probably has an inherent and exceptional passion for what they do.
-But when it comes to professional tennis champion Andre Agassi, this couldn’t be further from the truth.
+Most people think that champions in their field have an inherent passion for what they do.
+But when it comes to tennis champion Andre Agassi, this couldn’t be further from the truth.

 In Open, tennis legend Andre Agassi shares the highs and lows of his remarkable life.
 Agassi’s destiny was planned for him from the time he was an infant, and though his true interests were elsewhere, he was groomed to become a tennis superstar.

 He details his struggles of making a career out of a sport he came to resent and dealing with unwanted fame.
-He also details his search for finding meaning in his life and how he was able to make a remarkable comeback.
+He also details his search for finding meaning in his life and how he made a big comeback.

 These are just 3 of the many inspirational lessons I got from this book: